openl2m/openl2m/docs/installation/nginx-ssl.rst

 For more details, also see https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04

+Note: if you want to run OpenL2M on an existing Nginx install that already has an SSL website on it, you will need to look at the SNI or "Server Name Indication" capability.
+There are numerous tutorials around that show you how to configure this.

 **Django Configuration**

 When you enable SSL, you need to add two settings to *openl2m/configuration.py* make SSL more secure: